What is Contract Lifecycle Management (CLM)?

 Any and all businesses that use legal contracts to operate (whether they be business-to-business or business-to-consumer) can benefit from contract lifecycle management services.

-Contract Lifecycle Management Process: Stages & Challenges
+CLM Process: Stages & Challenges

 Now that you understand the basics of contract lifecycle management, we can go over the various stages of the contract lifecycle.